 Lab Experience Requirement

-Students are required to take 2 full lab courses in addition to the gateway courses BIOLOGY 201L/202L.
-For the Cell & Molecular Concentration Area, this requirement is fulfilled by taking either BIOLOGY 414LS or BIO 416L (214L) and a semester of Research Independent Study and BIO 414LS, 422LS, 212L or another BIO with lab at the 200-level or above.
+Students are required to take 2 full lab courses in addition to the gateway courses.
+For the Cell & Molecular Concentration Area, this requirement is fulfilled by taking either a semester of Research Independent Study and BIO 414LS, 422LS, 212L or another BIO with lab at the 200-level or above.
 Only one Independent study can count for this requirement.

 Capstone Course Requirement